code-with-amitk/Code-examples/Companies-Coding-Rounds/SMT_Tech_Singapore/MES/README.md

 ## MES(Manufacturing Execution System)
 - **What?** Every small (manufacturing unit or unit that does manufacturing or ROBOT) generates some data.
+For example
+  - *1.* Creating a car involves 1lac6k steps
+  - *2.* Bottling up of syrups involve 106 steps each generating some data.
-This data is collected by Computer system called MES and stored in DB(maybe SQL or noSQL).
+  - This data/steps is collected/controlled/documented in Real Time by Computer system called MES and stored in DB(maybe SQL or noSQL).
+- **Why?** To optimize the processes,reduce errors,repetative tasks,bringing innovation
 ```html
 Example
   Data          Car-Tyre Fitting